wikitops/ansible_skywalking/README.md

 # Ansible : Playbook Skywalking

-The aim of this project is to deploy a standalone Skywalking server on a Linux Vagrant instance using Podman.
+The purpose of this project is to deploy a standalone Skywalking server on a Linux Vagrant instance using Podman and an Elasticsearch standalone server as a backend.

 ## Getting Started